gannochenko/protoweb/README.md

                     <li>-o &lt;path&gt; - output folder</li>
                     <li>-r &lt;path&gt; - root folder where all proto files are stored</li>
                     <li>-t &lt;template&gt; - template file</li>
-                    <li>-s &lt;settings&gt; - <a href="https://www.npmjs.com/package/ts-proto">settings for ts-proto</a>.
+                    <li>--with-protoc-settings &lt;settings&gt; - <a href="https://www.npmjs.com/package/ts-proto">settings for ts-proto</a>.
 Default <i>"onlyTypes=true,forceLong=string"</i></li>
                 </ul>
             </td>
         </tr>
     </tbody>
 </table>

-Specify `-r` only when you wish to compile only part of the proto files in a project.
+👉 Specify `-r` only when you wish to compile only part of the proto files in a project.
 The builder still needs to know the root folder, because there could be imports inside.

 Example: